 But of course ecosystems are not always left undisturbed; sometimes an entire species disappears, leaving resources to spare; and sometimes whole new ecological vistas open up—as maritime or mountaintop ‘islands’.
 When a species then finds itself largely uncontested, some divergence in its species-normal set of genetic traits can be expected.
 And once a critical threshold of resource-use disparity has been reached within the niche—where hybrid compromises might be a disadvantage —the splitting of its genepool, or its adaptive radiation into more efficient resource-sharing strategies, is accomplished very quickly in geological time.

 If speciation events can be relatively quick, in geological time, it’s because selection, in its own way, uses ‘two hands’ for raising its partitions.
 In evolutionary terms, competitive exclusion implies not only that an organism’s immediate prospects must decline if its genetic endowment predisposes it to compete for resources better suited to another species, but its prospects for finding a mate will, by innate sexual preferences, become subject to selection as well.
-So when we now consider the critical stages of speciation, it should be kept in mind that this double jeopardy is encountered even when an organism competes across racial lines.
-Sexual selection, working directly on DNA ‘bloodlines’, makes the definitive cut between single-species populations that are already branching due to a more immediate natural selection for the efficient use of resources.
+So when we now consider the critical stages of speciation, it should be kept in mind that this double jeopardy is encountered even when an organism competes across racial lines; and it is sexual selection, working directly on DNA ‘bloodlines’, which makes the definitive cut between single-species populations that are already branching due to a more immediate natural selection for the efficient use of resources.
 (There will be more about sexual selection as ‘definition’ later, but even here you might see how this evolutionary dynamic is similar to the way words define the more behaviourally nuanced concepts in human cultures.
 See https://www.extremophilechoice.com/2019/12/08/the-real-language-of-nature/ )

 Do you see a problem here when human technology enters the mix?
 By its very nature, technology allows us to compete with all other species!
 And this competitive exclusion of entire biomes has been accelerating on a hyperbolic curve from the time Homo Sapiens Sapiens first started weaving baskets and flaking stone tools.

 So is this an ‘end times’ problem?
 Or is it a ‘brave new world’ opportunity?
 Introducing https://www.extremophilechoice.com/wp-content/uploads/2018/12/Download-Quick-Tour.pdf